 Bots have become an imperative part of businesses.
 From rendering anytime support to augmenting human productivity, chatbots are giving businesses some sure reasons to have them as a part of customer service management.

 Ever since machines started learning and reasoning without human intervention, a lot has been said about the possibilities and perils that Artificial Intelligence brings in.
 A number of opinions, predictions, and thoughts!
 But whose prevision is more closest to the future?
-Well, let the time, use cases, and evolution of the technology decide that and by then, let’s take a look at what our powerful minds thinks about this prodigious technology.
+Well, let the time, use cases, and evolution of the technology decide that and by then, let’s take a look at what our powerful minds thinks about this prodigious technology and how it is shaping the future of AI application development.

 Code re-usability, rapid time-to-market for multiple platforms, native UI, API access, and performance.
 With so many benefits in line, cross platform app development is certainly a profitable solution for businesses.